 Tip two - Realise you’re not a builder!

-Shannon advises anyone who is undergoing renovation to resign themselves to the fact that not everything can be a DIY job.
+Shannon advises anyone who is renovating a house to resign themselves to the fact that not everything can be a DIY job.
 Taking a back seat saved Shannon and Dan from making massive mistakes in their home.
 When they initially started to gut the house, Dan thought they’d have to take the ceiling down and took it upon himself to start the job.
 When they took a step back and got professional advice, they realised there was nothing wrong with the ceiling, saving a lot of money, time, and effort in the process!

 Tip three - Don’t cut corners